Creating an Inventory Management System

 An Essential Guide

-ScienceSoft applies 10-year experience in the development of supply chain solutions to create reliable inventory systems and provide related consulting services on planning the inventory system implementation.
+ScienceSoft applies 10 years of experience in supply chain software development to design and build reliable inventory solutions and provide comprehensive consulting services on the inventory system implementation.

 - Time: Around 4 - 6 months for inventory system development.

 - Key project steps: Requirements engineering and design, project planning, solution development, integration, data migration, deployment, user training, after-launch support.